Mírov

 Mírov (Mürau) is a municipality and village in Šumperk District in the Olomouc Region of the Czech Republic.
-It has about 300 inhabitants.
+It has about 400 inhabitants.
+It is known for its high-security and maximum security prison.

 Geography

 Mírov is located about 20 km southwest of Šumperk and 36 km northwest of Olomouc.
 It lies in the Zábřeh Highlands.
 The highest point is a hill at 559 m above sea level.
 The Mírovka Stream flows through the municipality.

 History

 The first written mention of Mírov is from 1266.
 A medieval castle from the mid-12th century in Mírov was rebuilt into a Baroque fortress in 1684.
 It served as the occasional seat of the Olomouc archbishop until 1741, when it was looted by Prussian army.
 In 1750, the fortress was rebuilt into a prison.
 In 1850, the prison was bought by the state, a neo-Gothic reconstruction was carried out and a state prison was set up there.

-From 1980 to 1990, Mírov was an administrative part of Mohelnice.
+From 1980 to 1990, Mírov was a municipal part of Mohelnice.